chandanthota75/Bharat-Intern-DS-Internship/README.md

 Welcome to the repository showcasing my data science internship projects completed at Bharat Intern!
 During my internship, I worked on two exciting projects that provided valuable insights into the realms of data science and machine learning.

-## Project 1: Titanic Classification Project
+## Task 1: Titanic Classification Project

 ### Overview
 Task 1 presented an exciting challenge: developing a predictive model to determine passenger survival likelihood aboard the Titanic.
 Leveraging Python and advanced data science techniques, I delved into historical data to analyze factors such as age, gender, and ticket class.
 The result?
 A robust model ready to navigate the seas of predictive analytics!